WebucatorTraining/ssis-55321A/L04-common-tasks-HighLevel.md

      time.
 5. Execute just this new task to test it.
 Once the task has completed successfully, leave debug mode.
 If the task failed, double check your settings and execute the task again.
-6. Add a `Send Mail Task` that will run only when the copy task fails.
+6. Add a <code class="nocopy">Send Mail Task</code> that will run only when the copy task fails.
 Configure the SMTP connection manager to point to localhost.
 Add a subject line and message source telling the recipient that the copy file task failed.